NASADatanauts/Space-Apps-CH/Rewards/Tickets.md

 ## 3. WIDS Tickets 2026
 <img width="2131" height="1421" alt="image" src="https://github.com/user-attachments/assets/e9ca6237-4524-4165-a5a8-c7fe70d1c32a" />
+  For seven remarkable years, WiDS Zürich has been a hub for innovation, inspiration, and connection in the world of data science and AI.
+Each year, over 200 passionate attendees come together to learn, network, and collaborate at our sold-out conferences, supported by prestigious sponsors like SwissRe, HSLU, Oracle, SonyAI, Migros, and many more.
+Our events feature captivating talks from leading professionals and academics, offering fresh insights into the future of technology.

 **What’s included:**
 - Full access to the Women in Data Science (WIDS) global event
 - Workshops, keynotes, and networking sessions